Teach a trade. Build a future.

 - coach and support prisoners to develop new skills and themselves

 - create a safe and decent environment that supports prisoner rehabilitation

 - set work schedules and manage targets/quality standards, maintaining delivery of contractual arrangements

-- ensure items prisoners produce meet specifications and are to the highest quality (ISO9001 Standards)
+- ensure items prisoners produce meet specifications and quality standards (ISO9001 Standards)

 - follow all necessary security criteria of the prison or youth justice setting where you are based

 - complete administration activities to support the smooth running of the workshop